lvguowei/lvguowei-website/content/post/the-new-programmer-sterotype.md

 I was at a Sushi buffet today, and I saw someone who wears a company T-shirt which says "I dress code" on the back.
 I don't think I like that slogan very much.
 I even feel a bit sad and angry.
 And I don't know why.
 After given it some thoughts, I think the reason might be the following.

 I've never seen any other professionals who emphasize their career in such a funny way.
-Yes, I know programmers are cool, but have you ever seen any musicisians wearing some T-shirt saying "I eat notes"?
-Or any lawyers wearing hooties that says "I sleep on Laws"?
+Yes, I know programmers are cool, but have you ever seen any musicians wearing some T-shirt saying "I eat notes"?
+Or any lawyers wearing Hoodies that says "I sleep on Laws"?

 Don't get me wrong, I'm not against showing people our interests as programmers.
 Just that the emphasize doesn't have to be always **code**.